Studies for acquiring a certificate in intercultural competence in academic and professional contexts include:

 Reflection on and Evaluation of Knowledge and Experience

-Reflection on intercultural knowledge and experience takes the form of an e-portfolio (EPOS) or an evaluation report.
+Reflection on intercultural knowledge and experience takes the form of a portfolio or an evaluation report.

 The requirement for receiving a certificate is an evaluation report (about 10 pages) or a learning portfolio.